Jean-Baptiste-Garcia/history-trend/README.md

 ```

 #### Custom output
-If you are focused on what is added/removed, then you might be only interested in number of identical and to spare some memory/bandwitdh.
+If you are focused on what is added/removed, then you might be only interested in number of identical.

 You can define function to be applied on identical/modified/added/removed before flux returns :
 ```javascript